mgatelabs/PhonePiper/README.md

 * Open a cmd window
 * type "adb device-state", press enter and see what is returned.
 If it's working you should see "device"
 6. Run the app
+* From JetBrains IntelliJ
-* From intellij you need to setup a Java 8 configuration to execute "com.mgatelabs.ffbe.Runner"
+** you need to setup a Java 8 configuration to execute "com.mgatelabs.ffbe.Runner" ** Set the program argument to SERVER
-* From windows, double click FFBExecute.jar to start the app.
+** Change the working directory to the working folder included with the app

 ## Common Configurations